FredrikPedersen/Learning_Spring/Spring_Framework_Beginner_To_Guru/notes.md

 See this part again when you want to do releases.
 Your Git Repo is currently not configured correctly for the Maven Release Plugin to be allowed to push to the repo.

+## Section 4: Part 78:

+### Spring Framework Stereotypes

+**@Component:** Indicates that an annotated class is a component, and it will be created as a bean.

+**@Controller:** Indicates that an annotated class has the role of a Spring MVC Controller.

+**@RestController:** Convenience Annotation which extends @Controller and adds @Responsebody.

+**@Repository:** Indicates that an annotated class is a Repository.
+Originally defined by Domain-Driven Design as "a mechanism for encapsulating storage, retrieval and search behaviour which emulates a collection of objects."

+**@Service:** Indicates that an annotated class is a Service.
+Originally defuned by Domain-Driven Design as "an operation offered as an interface that stands alone in the model, with no encapsulated state."